 - Interim Housing provided by Air B n B (July, August)

 7 Benefits of the CBCF Fellowship Program

 Each fellowship cohort brings together individuals with diverse interests in policy areas in order to complement and enrich the experiences of all program participants.

 During my time on the Hill, I was able to build lasting relationships that have been helpful in my personal and professional development.
 I would not be where I am today without the opportunity to work on the Hill and focus on policy issues that directly impact my current line of work.
 The CBCF Fellowship was a unique opportunity for me to hone my skills as a policy professional and build a strong background in energy and environment issues.

-Priscilla Barbour—Sr. Manager, Federal and State Advocacy, Vistra Energy
+Priscilla Barbour—Director, Federal and State Affairs, Vistra Energy

 Thank You to Our Sponsors!